SuperDuperKev/VR-Project-1/README.md

 ![Feature 1: A clickable door](./images/screenshots/dynamic_object1.gif)

 The opening and closing of the door on click is achieved with the `setLightIntensity()` JavaScript function (below).
 Using the `querySelector` we select the id of the textured box that acts as a door (or gate) and when that box is clicked we set the position of the boxed.
 These are stored in `door_opened_position` and `door_closed_position`.
+You might be wondering why I used such an unconventional door.
+Well, I'm of course preparent for nuclear fallout.

 ```javascript
 function setDoorPosition(){